Floating Over the Valley of the Kings: A Luxor Story

 The Luxor Pass

-Buy it at the Luxor Museum or Karnak ticket office.
+Buy it at the Luxor Museum or the Karnak ticket office.
 Bring your passport and a passport photo.

 What Stays With You